 About

-Hey, what's new?
-I'm Jacob, and I love math.
 I'm a third-year student at Northeastern University in the John Martinson Honors Program studying mathematics & computer science and currently on co-op in Boston.
 When I'm not on the clock, you may find me playing pickup soccer at a local field, or, most recently, dueling friends at the poker table.

-Although I hate to tether myself to beliefs, I currently subscribe to & coin one: breadth is depth.
-Objectively false at first glance, the saying is my compass, and its truth lies within the questions: what is the thing we're exploring, and how do we parse this thing?
 In practice, trying seemingly unrelated things may prove more beneficial in reaching your primary goal, or, more broadly, in shortening the expected distance between the next "new" and you, than running at it head-first; equally so, an overarching trend towards something is necessary to make progress.
-Thus, abstract depth is gained via a controlled, breadth-derived approach to learning.
+Thus, abstract depth is often gained via a controlled, breadth-derived approach to learning.
+Like a tree...

 But where to & why try?
 The closest to truly "new", as mentioned above and introduced in Welcome, is what I seek.

-Breadth is Depth
+Breadth is depth

 A series of thoughts I wrote down.